 You can choose to upgrade to Enhanced Rewards to earn up to 20,000 points each year on postage and continue to earn unlimited points on supplies, equipment and shipping.
 Note: There is an annual Enhanced Rewards fee associated with this upgrade, which allows you to earn additional postage reward points.

 See how to request a refund for unused postage or a Purchase Power credit.

 You can return supplies acquired using Purchase Power for credit to your account.

 Significant purchases may require additional credit.
-You can request an increase to your Purchase Power credit limit online.
+See how to request an increase to your Purchase Power Line of Credit online.

-You can use a Reserve Account to transfer funds to pay for postage.
+You can use a prepaid Reserve Account to transfer funds to pay for postage.
 If you refill postage and you need more funds in your Reserve Account, the amount will be added to your Purchase Power statement (fees may apply).
-If you want to pay for all of your postage refills with purchase power and you have a reserve account, just stop using your reserve account and refill using your purchase power account.
-You can, request a refund for unused postage in your reserve account.
+If you want to pay for all of your postage refills with Purchase Power and you have a Reserve account, just stop using your reserve account and refill using your Purchase Power Line of Credit.
+You can request a refund for unused postage in your Reserve account.